In-Silico Proportional-Integral Moment Control of Stochastic Gene Expression: Mean and Variance control of protein levels in a gene expression network

 Since the term $\psi$ is negative for all $(\mu_*,\sigma_*^2)\in\mathcal{A}$, the first inequality holds true if and only if $d_2d_8<0$, i.e. perturbation directions have different signs.
 The second inequality can be rewritten as

-Choosing then $d_8<0$, there always exists $d_2>0$ such that the above inequality is satisfied, making thus the matrix $M(d)$ Hurwitz.
+Choosing then $d_8<0$, there always exists $d_2>0$ such that the above inequality is satisfied, making thus the matrix $M(d)$ Hurwitz stable.
 We have hence proved that for any given pair $(\mu_*,\sigma_*^2)\in\mathcal{A}$, there exists a control law (\ref{eq:clb}) that makes the corresponding equilibrium locally asymptotically stable.
-The proof is complete. \end{proof}

-It is possible to go beyond this result and show that there exist semi-global PI controllers: \begin{lemma} Given any $k_p,\gamma_p>0$, there exists a common control law (\ref{eq:clb}) that simultaneously locally asymptotically stabilizes system (\ref{eq:bilsyst}) around all the equilibrium points in $\mathcal{X}^*$.\mendth \end{lemma} \begin{proof} To show that there exists a common controller that simultaneously makes all the equilibrium points in $\mathcal{X}^*$ locally asymptotically stable, it is enough to prove that there exists a pair $(d_2,d_8)\in\mathbb{R}^2$, $d_2d_8\ne0$ such that for all $(\mu_*,\sigma_*^2)\in\mathcal{A}$ the inequality (\ref{eq:lastcond}) is satisfied.
+In fact, it is possible to show that there exists a pair $(d_2,d_8)\in\mathbb{R}^2$, $d_2d_8\ne0$ such that for all $(\mu_*,\sigma_*^2)\in\mathcal{A}$ the inequality (\ref{eq:lastcond}) is satisfied.
 This is equivalent to finding a finite $d_2>0$ satisfying

 Standard analysis allows us to prove that